 (c) The person who prepares medications shall give and record them.

 (d) Medicine may not be returned to the container.
-If the patient refuses the drug or a mistake occurs, the drug shall be discarded and an annotation entered on the patient's chart.
-For unit dose policy see §E of this Regulation.
+If the resident refuses the drug or a mistake occurs, the drug shall be discarded and an annotation entered on the resident's chart.
+For unit dose policy see §B of this Regulation.

-(e) Before invoking stop order policies, the patient's attending physician shall be contacted for instructions so that continuity of the patient's therapeutic regimen is not interrupted.
+(e) Before invoking stop order policies, the resident's attending physician shall be contacted for instructions so that continuity of the resident's therapeutic regimen is not interrupted.

 (3) Pharmaceutical Services.